lsst-dm/scipi_docs_prototype/processccd.rst

 	- interpolate over defects and cosmic rays, updating the image, variance and mask planes

--	``calibrate`` - target=CalibrateTask - Task to perform astrometric and photometric calibration, the steps are to:
+-	``calibrate`` - default=CalibrateTask - Task to perform astrometric and photometric calibration, the steps are to:

 	- refine the WCS in the exposure
 	- refine the Calib photometric calibration object in the exposure